Rupeshkotha/Queuectl/readme.md

 ## Architecture

 ### Core Design Philosophy
 QueueCTL is simple and robust at its core, based on modular structure that cleanly separates CLI, job processing, and data storage.
-It's lightweight, but powerful: you can use it to perform background job processing with very little fuss.
+It's lightweight, but powerful you can use it to perform background job processing with very little fuss.

 ### Architecture Diagram